openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0045-configuring-fuel-pm.rst

-* Finally, if you are planning to install Cobbler on the Puppet Master node as well (as we are in this example), make configuration changes on the Puppet Master so that it actually knows how to provision software onto itself (replace your-domain-name. com with your domain name):
+* Finally, if you are planning to install Cobbler on the Puppet Master node as well (as we are in this example), make configuration changes on the Puppet Master so that it actually knows how to provision software onto itself:

   ``vi /etc/puppet/puppet.conf``::